 With so many cases coming up under this section, it’s alarming to see the rate at which false allegations are rising, after the fallout of marriage or any relationship due to insecurities a woman feels, with the fear of being rejected.

 Section 498A instantly offers an umbrella of protection to women, while putting the husband and his family behind bars, with immediate effect.
 However, over time, understanding the frequent misuse of this section has led the Law to amend it and today, the husband or his family do not have to bear the shame in society, in case of false accusations.

 There are some easy to follow ways, where not every time men can be blackmailed against these laws.
 Section 498a punishment may state that if a husband or relatives/family of the husband are found to subject the wife to cruelty, then they will be imprisoned for a jail term of three years with a liability to fine.

-However, the law which is meant to protect women, if misused then a new set of directions have been implemented by the Supreme Court to prevent this from happening.
+However, the law which is meant to protect women, if misused then a new set of directions has been implemented by the Supreme Court to prevent this from happening.